mjnurse/mjnurse.github.io/LinuxBash-L/Script_mpsl_-_Connect_to_postgresql_using_psql.md

 ---
-title: pg - Connect to postgresql using psql
+title: mpsl - Connect to postgresql using psql
 ---

 ```bash